jncc/s2-ard-processor/README.md

 ### See also

-Thanks to Markus Neteler, Edward P. Morris and Angelos Tzotsos for their work on the orignal ARCSI Dockerfile.
+Thanks to Markus Neteler (https://github.com/mundialis/docker-arcsi), Edward P. Morris and Angelos Tzotsos for their work on the orignal ARCSI Dockerfile.